pkpatricia/barrel-dev-best-practices/git.md

 ## Working with Others

 Assume your code will be inherited by another person.
 You should **never** work directly on the "master" branch.
 It's best practice to make "feature branches", which can be merged into "master" as you complete features.

+### Workflows

+Most new projects should follow either a **centralized** or **feature branch** workflow while most ongoing projects will follow **gitflow**.
+See [this](https://www.atlassian.com/git/tutorials/comparing-workflows) Atlassian article on comparing various workflows.
+Note that most workflows will need a lead or primary developer to manage the incoming code to ensure successful merges and integration.

+### Gitflow

+We currently recommend and use the [gitflow-avh](https://github.com/petervanderdoes/gitflow-avh) collection of extenstions to make gitflow easier.
+With that said, this does not prohibit developers from following gitflow using pure git commands.
+Also when using gitflow, the two most important things to handle at the end of a release or hotfix are updating the Changelog and incrementing versioning.

 #### Tips for working with [Feature] Branches